Alickx/nuxt3-blog/README.md

 Article content...
 ```

+Recommended guidance for each frontmatter field:

+- `title`: Write a concise, engaging headline that includes primary keywords so search engines and feeds surface the article accurately while enticing readers to click.
+- `description`: Provide a one- or two-sentence summary highlighting the article's main takeaway; this powers SEO meta descriptions and helps social previews communicate value quickly.
+- `date`: Use the ISO 8601 format (`YYYY-MM-DD`) to keep chronological sorting predictable across the site, archives, and any automated deployments.
+- `tags`: Choose 3–5 specific topical labels that reflect the article's themes; consistent tagging keeps related posts grouped and improves search and filter relevance.

 ## ⚙️ Customization

 The blog can be easily customized through the configuration file located at `src/config/site.ts`.
 This allows you to modify: